navee111/Random--generator/README.md

 # Random--generator
-Dic&amp;Random genetarors module with focus on name/password
+Dic & Random genetarors module with focus on name/password